Does it ever snow in Mexico?

 Free Mexico Travel Guide and Travel Information

-The vast size of Mexico means that its climate is highly varied and depends on location.
+Mexico is an enormous country.
+The vast size of Mexico means that its climate and weather conditions are highly varied and depend on location.
 The country is divided into temperate and tropical zones.

 • Lands towards the north of the 23rd parallel experience lower temperatures during the winter months.